 The Greatest Thing in the World Is to Be Saved

 Yes, yes, but is it biblical to say this?
 Well, here is the text that I have in my mind as I say it.
-Jesus said to the seventy disciples in Luke 10:20, “Do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven.”
+Jesus said to the seventy disciples in Luke 10:20, “Do not rejoice in this, that the spirits are subject to you, but rejoice that your names are written in heaven.”
 In other words,

-BUT, let not this be your first joy, or your root joy, or your indispensable joy.
-Rather "rejoice in this, that your names are written in heaven."
-That is, rejoice that you are enrolled in the redeemed.
+But, let not this be your first joy, or your root joy, or your indispensable joy.
+Rather, rejoice in this: that your names are written in heaven — that is, rejoice that you are enrolled in the redeemed.
 Rejoice that you will go to heaven when you die.
 Rejoice that God has written you among the elect.
 Rejoice that you are saved.

 Saved and rejoicing with you as Good Friday and Easter approach, Pastor John